afterpay/sdk-android/README.md

 ### Configuring the SDK

 Each merchant has configuration specific to their account which is accessible from the `/configuration` API endpoint.
-This configuration is used by the SDK for rendering UI components and is applied globally using the [`Afterpay.setConfiguration`][docs-configuration] method.
+This configuration is used by the SDK for rendering UI components with the correct branding and assets, T&Cs, web links, and currency formatting, and is applied globally using the [`Afterpay.setConfiguration`][docs-configuration] method.

 The following sample demonstrates how the SDK can be configured using the data supplied by the Afterpay API.
-It is up to you to decide how to best supply the locale which will determine the terms and conditions provided and currency formatting of the SDK.
+It is up to you to decide how best to supply the locale.

 Environment is required only for checkout v2; it's recommended to use `AfterpayEnvironment.PRODUCTION` for release builds and `AfterpayEnvironment.SANDBOX` for all others.